 Going gray has never been more gorgeous!
 And for some, a major silver lining of the pandemic has been the rise of the "grombre" (gray + ombre) — which happens when dyed gray hair gradually grows out.

 We all know that gray is associated with aging, but why do some folks see significant gray before they hit 30 while others won’t notice even a single white strand until much later?
 And what’s happening to the hair when it turns gray?
-Read on to uncover the full story, along with what you can do preserve hair wellness.
+Read on to uncover the full story, along with what products you can use to preserve your hair's natural color.

 The Root of the Matter: Hair Follicles